OfficeDev/open-xml-docs/docs/how-to-delete-a-slide-from-a-presentation.md

 --------------------------------------------------------------------------------
 ## Counting the Number of Slides

-The sample code consists of two overloads of the <span class="keyword">CountSlides</span> method.
+The sample code consists of two overloads of the **CountSlides** method.
 The first overload uses a **string** parameter and the second overload uses a **PresentationDocument** parameter.
-In the first **CountSlides** method, the sample code opens the presentation document in the <span class="keyword">using</span> statement.
-Then it passes the <span class="keyword">PresentationDocument</span> object to the second <span class="keyword">CountSlides</span> method, which returns an integer number that represents the number of slides in the presentation.
+In the first **CountSlides** method, the sample code opens the presentation document in the **using** statement.
+Then it passes the **PresentationDocument** object to the second **CountSlides** method, which returns an integer number that represents the number of slides in the presentation.

 ```csharp